-Join Ben Long for an in-depth discussion in this video Modifying a picture control, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Modifying a picture control, part of Nikon D5100 Essential Training.

 For the situations they are designed for, picture controls can definitely give…you nicer-looking results.
 For example, shooting a landscape with the Landscape…picture control can definitely give you a better final image than shooting it…with the Standard picture control.…If you don't like the results though, you might be able to improve things by…modifying your picture controls.…If I go here into the menu, to the Set Picture Control option, and choose one…of my picture controls--like let's just go ahead and go with Landscape--and hit the right arrow,…I get into my adjustment control here.…